blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 The `links` keyword will be used to allow Entity Type schemas to define links.
 The value of `links` is an object, whose keys are URIs (that point to Link Types).
 Values of `links` are also objects, which can optionally define extra constraints on the link (for more information see the [Reference-Level explanation](#reference-level-explanation)).

-Additionally, some keywords may have a slightly different meaning in the type schemas, such as `description` which adds semantic meaning to Link Types.
+Some existing JSON Schema keywords have been repurposed with slightly different meaning:

+The `description` keyword for Link Types add semantic meaning to a link (which could be encapsulated in a vocabulary specification for the meta schemas).

+The `name` keyword acts the same way `title` does in conventional JSON Schemas.

 ## Using the Types in the Block Protocol